The Impatient Developer's Introduction to iPhone App Development (One day)

 Each scene is supported by a View Controller.
 We look at the classic MVC pattern and the modern MVVM adaptation as we let View Controllers manage the user's experience.

-If you plan on following along, you need a Mac running El Capitan or Sierra with the latest version of Xcode 8 installed.
+If you plan on coding along, you need a Mac running Sierra or High Sierra with the latest version of Xcode 9 installed.
 You'll work with Xcode projects and the iOS Simulator.

 Create a new project